 The Project Start Program is a transitional case management program that helps people living with HIV/AIDS in Santa Clara County Adult Custody make a smooth transition from jail to the community.
 For information, call 408.961.9808 or email firstname.lastname@example.org.

 The Positive Self-Management Program for HIV/AIDS is an evidence-based, six-part series designed to help participants build skills needed to effectively manage their own health.
 The program is led by peers and volunteers who have completed a rigorous leader’s certification.
 Programs are offered at a number of convenient locations throughout the county.
 To find out how this program can work for you, call 408.961.9808 or email AIDSServices@healthtrust.org.

-Today, nearly 800 HIV/AIDS patients rely on The Health Trust’s services, and the number of people continues to grow.
+Today, over 800 HIV/AIDS patients rely on The Health Trust’s services, and the number of people continues to grow.
 In order to continue providing ongoing case management and stop the spread of AIDS, it is vital that the program receive financial assistance from the community.
 Your support is especially important: government grants only pay 80 percent of the costs, thus requiring a 20 percent matching gift from the community.

 You can also support our clients through an annual holiday gift drive, year-round Healthy Food drives and assembly of personal care packages.
 Both weekday and weekend opportunities are available for individuals and corporate groups.

 AIDS Services Events: The Health Trust holds a number of community events during the year to increase awareness of HIV and raise funds to support our work.
 Volunteers help through personal fundraising as well as with promotion, set-up and activities on the day of the event.

 For more information on individual or group volunteer opportunities, contact 408.961.9862 or Volunteers@healthtrust.org.